 - In 2017 TransCanada trail completed from Range Road 54 to Boundary Ridge trail

-- GBCTA is a world class 165 km public trail system in Kananaskis Country and Rocky View County
+- GBCTA is a Signature area for the province – 165 km public trail system in Kananaskis Country and Rocky View County

 - Since 2007, the GBCTA has constructed over 110 km of new non-motorized trails